-Lag Unit Running Alarm - This alarm activates if the last available compressor unit comes on.
-(See Section 3.4 for normal operation) To silence the alarm, press the horn silence button.
-For persistant lag alarms, check to see if any leaks or valves are open downstream or reduce the system load.
-Ambient Temperature Alarm - This alarm activates when the temperature in the room exceeds the set point.
-The audible alarm does not sound but a touchscreen shows an active alarm and records it in the event log.
+Ambient Temperature Alarm - This alarm will activate when the temperature in the room exceeds the set point.
+The audible alarm will not sound but a touchscreen will show an active alarm and record it in the event log.
 The alarm remains latched until the alarm condition is reset by the operator.

 Dryer Tower Switching Failure Alarm (Optional) For units with this feature, there is one pressure switch that senses pressure inside each dryer tower for a total of two pressure switches for each dryer.
-If the pressure in both towers of the same dryer fall below 50 psig, the "Dryer # Switch" on the alarm screen changes from Green to Red and the remote dryer fault contacts (one for each dryer) change condition (refer to the wiring diagram that came with the unit for terminal numbers).
-A short time delay (1.5 seconds) starts when both pressure switches fall below 50 psig to eliminate false alarms during normal tower switching.
+If the pressure in both towers of the same dryer fall below 50 psig, the "Dryer # Switch" on the alarm screen will change from Green to Red and the remote dryer fault contacts (one for each dryer) will change condition (refer to the wiring diagram that came with the unit for terminal numbers).
+A short time delay (1.5 seconds) is started when both pressure switches fall below 50 psig to eliminate false alarms during normal tower switching.
 To eliminate alarms during periods when the dryer is turned "off" for maintenance or other reasons, the dryer tower switching failure alarm is bypassed for that dryer.

-Low Dryer Outlet Pressure Alarm (Optional) For units with this feature, there is an adjustable pressure switch located upstream of the dryer check valve that alarms if the pressure in that line drops below the 75 psig factory setpoint.
-In the event of an alarm, the "Dryer # Pressure" on the alarm screen changes from Green to Red and a remote set of contacts change condition (refer to the wiring diagram that came with the unit for terminal numbers).
+Low Dryer Outlet Pressure Alarm (Optional) For units with this feature, there is an adjustable pressure switch located upstream of the dryer check valve that will alarm if the pressure in that line drops below the 75 psig factory setpoint.
+In the event of an alarm, the "Dryer # Pressure" on the alarm screen will change from Green to Red and a remote set of contacts will change condition (refer to the wiring diagram that came with the unit for terminal numbers).